ISDuBA/ISDuBA/docs/isdubad-config.md

 ### <a name="section_sources"></a> Section `[sources]` Sources

 - `strict_mode`: Enables strict checking of sources.
 Defaults to `true`.
-- `insecure`: Enables insecure mode (Don't check TLS certficates of HTTPS transfer).
+- `insecure`: Enables insecure mode (Don't check TLS certificates of HTTPS transfer).
 Defaults to `false`.
 - `signature_check`: Failing OpenPGP signature check stops import of document.
 Defaults to `true`.
 - `download_slots`: The number of concurrent downloads from the sources.
 Defaults to `100`.
 - `max_slots_per_source`: The number of concurrent downloads per source.
 Defaults to `2`.